ichtrojan/cook/README.md

 - `array_unique_uuid`: checks that it’s an array of unique UUIDs
 - `valid_future_timestamp`: checks that it’s a valid timestamp in the future

-### Why do we have a laravel project in the `misc` folder?
+### Olympian for migrations

-Very good question.
-In my (not-so-long) stint writing Go, I haven’t found a migration library I actually like.
-I’ve tried a bunch—most of them expect you to write raw SQL like a caveman.
+In my (not-so-long) stint writing Go, I haven't found a migration library I actually like.
+I've tried a bunch—most of them expect you to write raw SQL like a caveman.
 Thing is, I came to Go after years of being pampered by Laravel's migration system.

-So, in the misc folder, you’ll find a super stripped-down Laravel project whose only job is to manage migrations.
-It’s totally optional—you can delete it and use whatever tool you're more comfortable with.
-It's not critical to running the template at all.
+Originally, I used a stripped-down Laravel project in a `misc` folder just to handle migrations.
+Eventually, I built [Olympian](https://github.com/ichtrojan/olympian)—a proper Go migration tool that gives you that Laravel-style migration experience without the embedded PHP mess.

+It's what this template uses by default, but you can swap it out for whatever you're more comfortable with.

 ### Asynq/Asynqmon